Approximating fixed size quantum correlations in polynomial time: Overview of results

 \subsection{Acknowledgments}

-JZ thanks Tobias Rippchen for insightful discussions at numerous stages of this work, and Hoang Ta for discussions regarding SDP symmetry reduction.
+JZ thanks Tobias Rippchen, Steven Kim and Nikolaos Louloudis for insightful discussions at numerous stages of this work, and Hoang Ta for discussions regarding SDP symmetry reduction.
 The authors thank Thies Ohst, Mateus Araújo and Maarten Wegewijs for discussions on quantum steering.
+JZ thanks Max Schrauwen for helpful comments on an earlier version of the manuscript, especially for identifying typos and minor errors.
 JZ, GK and MB acknowledge support from the Excellence Cluster - Matter and Light for Quantum Computing (ML4Q) and funding by the European Research Council (ERC Grant Agreement No. 948139).
-OF acknowledges funding by by the European Research Council (ERC Grant AlgoQIP, Agreement No. 851716).
+OF acknowledges funding by the European Research Council (ERC Grant AlgoQIP, Agreement No. 851716).
+The authors acknowledge the use of Anthropic’s Claude Fable 5 \cite{claude} to improve the presentation and exposition of the final manuscript.
+All proof ideas and the initial draft of the manuscript were developed by the authors.